Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/PATTERN1_LAKEHOUSE.md

     1. Exit the **False activities** box of the **If condition** by clicking on  **Main canvas** in the upper left corner

 You are done with this pipeline!
 Save your changes!
-### Configure the Orchestrator Pipeline Part 2 - Invoke Pipeline to load from Fabric Lakehouse to Gold Lakehouse
+## Configure the Orchestrator Pipeline to load from Fabric Lakehouse to Gold Lakehouse
 Now we will update the Orchestrator pipeline, **orchestrator Load WWI to Fabric**, to load data from the first Fabric Lakehouse to the Gold Fabric Lakehouse.
 When you are done, your pipeline should look like this: ![orchestrator-part2](images/orchestrator-2.jpg)

 1. It can take up to 5 minutes from the time a table is created in the Fabric Lakehouse for it to be available in an endpoint.
 So we'll add a **Wait** activity.
 Drag the green arrow from the Build Calendar **Notebook** activity to it and configure: